orbcode/orbuculum/README.md

 ==================================================

 An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible.
-A  nodding reference to (the) BlackMagic (debug probe).
+A  nodding reference to (the) BlackMagic (debug probe), BMP.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (20th June) is that the software runs on both Linux and OSX.
+The current status (21st June) is that the software runs on both Linux and OSX.
 ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported.
 Orbcat (to cat and mix multiple ITM channels simulteneously) has been added, as has Orbtop to provide a 'top' utility.
 Orbtop has just received quite some special love to get it working and it seems robust on all tested workloads.*

-I would
-not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
+I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
 For now the 'happy flows' are working OK but the stuff might not look too pretty.

-A few simple use cases are documented in the last section of this document.
+A few simple use cases are documented in the last section of this document, as are example outputs of using orbtop to report on the activity of BMP while emitting SWO packets.
 More will be added.

 On a CORTEX M Series device SWO is a datastream that comes out of a single pin when the debug interface is in SWD mode.
 It can be encoded